 Tumaini Carayol

-ATP Finals: Taylor Fritz topples Zverev in thriller to reach final for first time
+ATP Finals: Fritz topples Alexander Zverev to set up final with Sinner

 The greatest season of Taylor Fritz’s career extended for another day as he toppled Alexander Zverev to reach the final stage of the ATP Finals for the first time